roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Unfortunately, I had to admit that regulation time was over.
 It was past 1 a.m., and I had a game to attend later that day -- a noontime kickoff, no less.
 Plus, I was way later than normal on a game night, my wife was going to wonder what was keeping me.
 I'd lie to her, like always.
 Don't get me wrong, I love her -- she's great a home, great in bed, and she was still a fucking hot blonde at age 33, with huge hooters and a delicious, shaved cunt.
 But she wasn't 19 anymore.
 So, I got dressed, while I had Holly type her cellphone number into my phone.
 I definitely wanted to bang the blonde again, if I could, although she wasn't as hot as my other girlfriends at the college that year.
 But the fact she gave me her number?
 That was proof she liked my sex, it affirmed I was a hot fuck.

  And as for Thad?
 The fucker.
 Two days after leaving our campus -- two days! - - he fucking committed to play at Ohio State.
 The asshole!
-Report_Story #1